Destruction of art in Afghanistan

-Afghanistan is uniquely situated as a throughway of cultures throughout its history due to it geographic placement in South Asia.
+Afghanistan is uniquely situated as a throughway of cultures throughout its history due to its geographic placement in South Asia.
 Afghanistan's location lends porous borders to trade routes between the East and West, while the Silk Road providing a vector for Buddhism and Hellenistic culture and even Egyptian influences from the west, renders an amalgamation of culture and art.
-Perpetual invasion and conflict has rendered a cyclic continuum of renaissance and destruction of art and culture in Afghanistan.
+Perpetual invasion and conflict along with Islamic iconoclasm has rendered a cyclic continuum of renaissance and destruction of art and culture in Afghanistan especially related to non-islamic cultures.

 Historicity of Afghanistan's art

 How wonderful that people show interest in our past, it means there is hope for the future.